bitsy-lang/bitsy/docs/source/types/user-defined.rst

 Enums
 -----
-You can define your own enumerations with `enum`.
+You can define your own enumerations with `enum type`.

 For example, in a RISC-V core, you might find the following definition to capture the list of 7-bit instruction opcodes: